 Have you ever wondered why Finland always rates high on Pisa’s performance and wellbeing results?
-Finland’s education has become well known around the world yet many still don’t understand why and how it can be used in their own classroom.
-To gain a better understanding of Finland’s progressive style of teaching and practical methods I have designed this engaging course.
-We will look into various student-centered approaches to learning and how soft skills are implemented into the lessons.
+Finland’s education system has become well-known around the world, yet many still don’t understand why and how it can be used in their own classroom.

 The course will help the participants to: